Gallery

 ‘Girl’

 ‘Girl’, is a part of a series of 7 sculptors blocks I worked through to completion together.
 Girl was an opening of expression and a letting go of trying to be anatomically correct.
-Girl then arose to have a very expressive, slightly twisted back and the front suggests a girl in seating position.
+Girl then arose to have a very expressive, slightly twisted back and the front suggests a girl in a seated position.
 Later the head was brought out.
 Here I let go of judgement as to where the head sat in relation to the back section.
 The face feels strong and innocent, old yet youthful.
-Sculptors block Cypress pine - 1020 x 245 x 240.
-Carved section height is 700.
-Mounted onto a metal base at 900 X 255 X 255.
-Overall height of 1920.
+I found a lot of freedom in the completion of ‘Girl’, despite quite a lot of struggle with self judgement along the way.

 A red and fiercely expressed piece.
 Like aweapon of war.
 Balanced and posed.
 Delineated lines.